 Ideally, your language of study is one that aligns with your career goals.
 We require at least a 200-level (intermediate low) proficiency in all skills—reading, writing, speaking, and listening—in your target language, except English, which requires a 300-level (intermediate high) or higher.
 TLM students pursuing language studies courses to fulfill their language requirement are required to be at the 300-level (intermediate high) or higher.

 Proficiency is not determined by years of study but by your ability at the time of enrollment.
 While many of our students come to the Institute proficient in a second language, others build their second language skills prior to enrollment.
 We will work with you to help you meet the minimum proficiency level in your chosen language of study.
-This may include one of our summer language programs, for which scholarships may be available.
+This may include enrollment in one of our summer language programs, for which scholarships may be available.

-The main focus of 200-level courses is on building skills through basic regional information and familiarizing students with customs, culture, and current events in the parts of the world where the language of study is spoken.
+The focus of 200-level courses is on building skills through basic regional information and familiarizing students with the customs, culture, and current events in the parts of the world where the language of study is spoken.
 In these courses, students work on developing communication skills to participate in everyday social interactions with ease and confidence.
 Recent 200-level language courses: